sfu-bigdata/range-driver/docs/source/index.rst

 ..
-Acoustic Tracking documentation master file, created by sphinx-quickstart on Tue Jan 12 14:41:52 2021.
+Range Driver documentation master file, created by sphinx-quickstart on Tue Jan 12 14:41:52 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Acoustic Tracking's documentation!
+Welcome to Range Driver's documentation!
 =============================================

 .. include:: introduction.rst